department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 A list of relevant tools and packages used by Leo can be found in the [Components and Tools](components.html) page.

 ###1.1 Leo-Client
 The client is used to define the readers and listeners needed to execute a pipeline via the client API for UIMA_AS.
 In Leo-client will initialize and execute a pipeline via the client API for UIMA AS which has been created via the Service object.
-Setting up a client is as simple as picking the collection reader and listener required; plugging in the input directory you're using, and specifying the output that you'd like to use.
+Setting up a client is as simple as picking the collection reader and listener required; plugging in the input directory you're using, and specifying the output listener that you'd like to use.
 An example of the code requiring your input can be found in the "Understanding and Adapting the Leo-Example Project" section of the User-guide.

 #### CollectionReaders: Fountains of knowledge